the-muppet2/defcat-website/docs/ADMIN_GUIDE.md

 ### Statistics Cards

-At the top of the dashboard, you'll see four key metrics.
-All of them are placeholders and can be removed or changed to w/e. just filing out the page more or less:
+At the top of the dashboard, you'll see four key metrics:

 - **Total Decks** - Number of active deck listings in the database
 - **Total Users** - Number of registered user accounts
 - **Active Patrons** - Users with active Patreon subscriptions
 - **Premium Decks** - Number of tier-exclusive decks

 ### Quick Access Cards